kreikey/DBibleReadingTracker/README.md

 It has hard-coded data structures defining the books in the Bible and the number of chapters in each book.

-It has hard-coded data structures defining each Bible reading section as a list of ranges of books.
+It parses the "readingSections.sdl" file defining each Bible reading section as a list of ranges of books.

 It is distributed under the terms of the GPL V3 License.

 It works.
 For me.

+To make it work for you:
+- copy sampleTable.txt into your own file
+- open your file in Vim
-To make it work for you, set tabstop to 20 with `:set tabstop=20` in Vim.
+- set tabstop to 20 with `:set tabstop=20`
+- make a row for each section
+- set the very last value, the one in the r/m column, to the "multiplicity" you want, i.e. how many times you want to read through that section in the given timeframe.
+- set your Start and End dates, then to reset the table, set the Date field to any date before the Start date.

+Don't worry about the actual values in the table.
+It will be reset when you start your reading plan.

+Define your reading sections:
+- copy readingSections.sdl into your home directory or wherever you will call the program from
+- define your sections which correspond to the sections column in your reading table
+- define each section as a list of bookranges where "start" is the first book in the range and "end" is the last book

+The list of valid books in their order is in the comments in the provided readingSections.sdl file.
+You can put as many bookranges in each section as you want, and they can even overlap if you want.
+The program will simply enumerate all the books in the ranges and put them in a list.

-Also, make a macro to call the thing, by copying the following line into a register:
+Make a macro to call the thing, by copying the following line into a register:

 ```
 1G11!!BibleReadingTracker